paweljarosz/defork/README.md

 Defork module has a `defork.debug` flag set to true by default.
 When it is set to true, all info and warnings will be printed to console, otherwise - only errors.

+## Notice

+DEFORK - is an asset that allows Defold users to easily create interactive, nonlinear conversations and stories, that utilizes RichText for GUI representation and uses Twine and Twinson as an open-source conversation making tool.
+Below code is written by Pawel Jarosz.
+Feel free to use it any way you want it as long as you include the original copyright and license notice in any copy of the software/source.
+(MIT full license: https://opensource.org/licenses/MIT)

 ## Help

 [Build and run](defold://build) to see an example in action.
 You can of course alter any settings to fit your needs.